Nominations

 • They are aware of, understand and intend to comply with the requirements and restrictions under the Local Elections Campaign Financing Act

-A prospective candidate may make the required solemn declaration before the Chief Election Officer when submitting their nomination documents to the Chief Election Officer or in advance before a Commissioner for Taking Affidavits for B.C. (such as a lawyer or notary public).
+A prospective candidate may make the required solemn declaration before the Chief Election Officer when submitting their nomination documents or in advance before a Commissioner for Taking Affidavits for B.C. (such as a lawyer or notary public).

 Nomination deposits

-Local governments may also require prospective candidates to pay a refundable nomination deposit of up to $100 when submitting their nomination documents.
+Local governments may require prospective candidates to pay a refundable nomination deposit of up to $100 when submitting their nomination documents.
 The deposit is refunded when the candidate files their campaign financing disclosure statement with Elections BC.

 Access to nomination documents